 Damages You Can Claim in a Personal Injury Case

+The negligent party is responsible for all of the losses you have, and that means all economic, noneconomic, and punitive damages you have experienced.
 In a personal injury claim, you could sue for medical expenses, lost wages, emotional distress, and loss of enjoyment of life.
 If there was any property damage to your vehicle in the accident, you could also list that as damage.

 Any repercussion of the accident that has cost you physically, mentally, or financially could be considered damage in your claim.
 Some personal injury claims allow for unique damages.
 In wrongful death claims, for example, you would be allowed to list any burial expenses as damages.

 Calculating your damage is not as simple as just adding up the medical bills you have but instead requires careful consideration of how this incident impacted your past, your current life, and your future.
 Our Columbia personal injury attorney will work closely with you to determine what those are.
 Do not settle your case until you know what all of your losses are.

 How to Prove Damages in a Personal Injury Claim

 The evidence that you provide for your injury claim must be able to prove your damages from the accident.
 Some common forms of evidence include copies of police reports, medical records, witness testimony, and video footage of the accident.
 This type of evidence proves that someone else was negligent in your accident, and therefore, they are responsible for your losses.

 These forms of evidence can also verify the nature of your medical injuries, missed time from work, and pain and suffering from the accident.
 The more evidence you include in your claim, the more credible your damages may seem.
 Always consult with a Columbia personal injury lawyer after suffering an injury in any type of accident so you can begin the claims process.